bendisposto/infolog/README.md

 # infolog

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME

-## License
+A tool to analyze Prolog sourcecode, in particular the ProB sourcecode.

-Copyright © 2013 FIXME
+Copyright © 2013 Jens Bendisposto/Sebastian Krings

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.